xcsp3team/PyCSP3-models/realistic/GraphScan/README.md

 # Problem: GraphScan

+Problem of global coverage-path planning for linear-infrastructure inspection using multiple autonomous UAVs (Autonomous unmanned aerial vehicles, or drones).
+The problem is mathematically formulated as a variant of the Min–Max K-Chinese Postman Problem (MM K-CPP) with multi-weight edges.

-The model, below, is close to (can be seen as the close translation of) the one submitted to the 2023 Minizinc challenge.
+The model, below, is close to (can be seen as the close translation of) the one submitted to the 2023 Minizinc challenge (directory multi-agent-graph-coverage).
-The original model seems to have been written by Peter Schneider-Kamp (MIT Licence assumed).
+The original MZN model seems to have been written by Peter Schneider-Kamp (MIT Licence assumed).

 ## Data
   n10-p1500-c15.json